 Do you use home warranties?

-We can but they are a pain in the neck.
-50% of the time, they don’t cover an issue and our maintenance department spent an hour on the phone with the tenant and the warranty company trying to get status.
+Not Recommended.
+Over 50% of the time, they don’t cover an issue and our maintenance department spent an hour on the phone with the tenant and the warranty company trying to get status.
 They are best used for major ticket items like AC units, furnaces and foundation leaks.
 Even then, they usually figure out a way to throw the owner under the bus.
 The cost benefits are dubious for small repairs.
 We simply don’t recommend them but we will not stop you from using them.
 Nearly all our owners drop them after the warranty expires because they suck.

 Our Maintenance Process

 When a tenant places a call to (702) 690-9201, their voice mail is converted to a text and sent to all our maintenance managers and the broker.
 The first person to take the call will enter the call into our system to “open a ticket” for that property.
 We use this call log in case we get a clever tenant who tries to use this as an excuse not to pay rent.
-The first person to take the call gets paid $20.
-The $20 includes figuring out which vendor(s) to send, creating an invoice, creating a photo album of the before and after photos, billing you and paying the vendor.
-This is a complex task and we have 3 people at Limestone qualified to do it.
+The first person to take the call gets the $20 admin fee.
+The admin fee includes figuring out which vendor(s) to send, creating an invoice, creating a photo album of the before and after photos, billing you and paying the vendor.
+This is a complex task and the $20 barely covers the amount of time to do this.

 Vendors are only paid when they provide evidence that the job was completed and they send us an invoice.
 We include vendor phone numbers, photos, and invoices in case you want to roll up your sleeves and quiz them on the details.
 We have about 4 vendors for every task you can think of because we don’t want any one of them to have us hog tied.

-Your property management contract will spell out the threshold of pain required for us to get permission.
-This is typically $400.
-So if you have a maintenance issue less than $400, we just fix it and bill you.
+If you have a maintenance issue less than $400, we just fix it and bill you.
 It isn’t practical to send 3 handyman out to do an estimate on a $100 problem.
 We use vendors that we trust to do a good job at a fair price.
 If one of our vendors starts charging us too much, we simply cut them off.
 Vendor management is a constant internal process at Limestone.
-If you want us to call you for small stuff under $400, we charge you 10% for property management because you are adding more work to our processes.

 Don’t forget that you can fire us at any time.
 We do things efficiently at a fair price.
 If you don’t think we are doing an excellent job, you can move along to another company at anytime.
-We fire more customers than customers fire us.
-The number one reason why we fire customers is because they don’t pay us within a reasonable time.
+We fire more owners than owners fire us.
+The number one reason why we fire owners is because they don’t pay us within a reasonable time.
 We are able to retain inexpensive vendors because we pay them promptly before we get paid.
-Limestone is floating thousands of dollars because we trust our customers will pay us back in a timely manner.
+Limestone is floating thousands of dollars because we trust our owners will pay us back in a timely manner.